鶹ý

 Our progress

-Launched a Student Accommodation Policy Review Task Force.
-Through consultation, an environmental scan, and a standards review, the Task Force will assess our institutional response to student accommodation requests and subsequent implementation, student rights and responsibilities when engaging accommodation processes, and how we reflect a broader institutional commitment to accessibility.Ìý
+• Launched a review of the Student Accommodation Policy.
+Through consultation, an environmental scan, a standards review, and an external review, we are assessing our institutional response to student accommodation requests and subsequent implementation.
+We are reviewing student rights and responsibilities when engaging accommodation processes and establishing how 鶹ý reflects a broader institutional commitment to accessibility.

-Established a working group within the research and academic units to work towards the provincial accessibility recommendations.
+• Established a working group to work towards the provincial accessibility recommendations.

-Researched the process researchers use to obtain accommodations for their working environments.Ìý
+• Researched the process researchers use to obtain accommodations for their work environments.

 Goods and services